ISS A/S: Major Shareholder Announcement

-ISS (ISS.CO, ISS DC, ISSDY), a leading global provider of facility services, hereby announces the receipt of notification pursuant to section 29 of the Danish Securities Trading Act from BlackRock, Inc. that its aggregate indirect holding of shares amounts to 9,303,785 which corresponds to 5.01% of the share capital and voting rights in ISS A/S while its aggregate indirect holding of other financial instruments represent a value corresponding to 0.42% of the share capital and voting rights in ISS A/S.
+ISS (ISS.CO, ISS DC, ISSDY), a leading global provider of facility services, hereby announces the receipt of notification pursuant to section 29 of the Danish Securities Trading Act from BlackRock, Inc. that its aggregate indirect holding of shares has been reduced to 9,249,382 which corresponds to 4.98% of the share capital and voting rights in ISS A/S while its aggregate indirect holding of other financial instruments represents a value corresponding to 0.42% of the share capital and voting rights in ISS A/S.

 For media enquiries Lena Stennicke, Global Media Relations Manager, +45 38 17 65 03